airgap-it/airgap-distro/README.md

 $ cd airgap-distro
 $ make
 ```

+## How to create and sign transactions

+1) Import your mnemonic phrase or generate a new one
+2) Add a new wallet ex.
+Ethereum with the standard or your desired derivation path
+3) Sync the wallet address over QR with your AirGap Wallet app
+4) Create a new transaction within the AirGap Wallet app
+5) Scan the transaction QR code with the AirGap Vault Distribution
+6) Sign the transaction within AirGap Vault Distribution
+7) Scan the signed transaction QR code with AirGap Wallet
+8) Confirm and broadcast the transaction with AirGap Wallet

 ## Credits

 This project was inspired by BitKey.
 The distribution as well as this readme have been created based on their work.